trilkk/irssi-attribution/README.md

 The script provides the following settings:

     attribution_attributors : str
+    attribution_continuation : str
     attribution_indicator : str

 `attribution_attributors` is a whitespace-separated list of names that should be considered legitimate attributors.
 IRC does not support whitespace in usernames, so this is a valid restriction.

+`attribution_continuation` is a character used as a replacement for a nickname when an attributor is speaking without attributing anyone.
+This is a typical case for successive lines of multiline messages.
+May be an empty string.

 `attribution_indicator` is a character appended to nicknames from behind bridges.
-The indicator may be an empty string.
+May be an empty string.

 Example addition to `~/.irssi/config`:

     settings = {
         "perl/core/scripts" = {
             attribution_attributors = "^tg^ ^tg^1";
+            attribution_continuation = "…";
             attribution_indicator = "⇋";
         };
     };